History of Feyenoord: Recent history

 A group of some Feyenoord icons, with former chairman Gerard Kerkum as their leader, operated under the name of "Commissie Kerkum" to restructure Feyenoord's future.
 In December 2006 they published their thoughts and came to the conclusion that Van den Herik should leave the club.
 Still Van den Herik did not want to leave, but as the decision of the Commissie Kerkum was final he was expected to step back and he announced his retirement in mid December.
 Van den Herik himself said not the thoughts of the Commissie Kerkum were the key factor for his decision, but the upcoming final result in the fraud case was.
-The final try of the FIOD in their case against Feyenoord was dismissed on 19 December 2006 and Feyenoord had been cleaned from all blames.
-When this case was closed Van den Herik decided to step back and was temporary succeeded by Gerard Kerkum himself for the rest of the season, before Dick van Well will take over Van den Herik's position.
-A new start for the team was announced in January 2007, but the start was interrupted a few days later already.
+The final try of the FIOD in their case against Feyenoord was dismissed on 19 December 2006 and Feyenoord had been cleared from all blame.
+When this case was closed Van den Herik decided to step back and was temporarily succeeded by Gerard Kerkum himself for the rest of the season, before Dick van Well took over Van den Herik's position.
+A new start for the team was announced in January 2007, but the start was interrupted a few days later.
 The results of the UEFA commission considering the story about Feyenoord hooligans in Nancy were made public and Feyenoord was excluded immediately from the UEFA Cup competition.
-The initial fine was reduced to a smaller fine of 60.000 Euros However, the club chose to appeal against the UEFA decision at the Court of Arbitration for Sport, which has announced that a final decision will be rendered 9 February 2007 latest.
+The initial fine was reduced to a smaller fine of 60.000 Euros However, the club chose to appeal against the UEFA decision at the Court of Arbitration for Sport, which announced that a final decision would be rendered by 9 February 2007 at the latest.

-In 2008 Feyenoord celebrates her 100th birthday and will organize many events throughout the year.
-The old "golden logo" will return as Feyenoord's official logo, which was presented at the 2007 new years brunch.
-During the summer a historical tournament will be held between Feyenoord and the three opponents they met in de European Cup finals they played, Borussia Dortmund, Tottenham Hotspur and Celtic FC (Feyenoord Jubilee Tournament).
+In 2008 Feyenoord celebrated her 100th birthday and organized many events throughout the year.
+The old "golden logo" returned as Feyenoord's official logo, which was presented at the 2007 new years brunch.
+During the summer a historical tournament was held between Feyenoord and the three opponents they met in the European Cup finals they played, Borussia Dortmund, Tottenham Hotspur and Celtic FC (Feyenoord Jubilee Tournament).

 Midway through the season manager Verbeek was sacked because of disappointing league results.
 His assistant, Leon Vlemmings, then took over the job as manager.
 The results in this period improved slightly, resulting in securing a spot in the playoffs for the final Dutch Europa League slot.

 For the 2009–10 season, Feyenoord appointed former assistant manager and Feyenoord footballer Mario Been to take over from Leon Vlemmings.
 Been, after achieving minor European successes with NEC Nijmegen, was considered the ideal man for the job.
 Former manager Leo Beenhakker, at that time manager of the Polish national squad, took over the role as Technical Director.
 Partly because of this position, he was able to attract more investors to the club leading to some unexpected signings, such as Sekou Cissé, Dani Fernández and Stefan Babović.